Streamline Salesforce Test Automation

 FAQs

-Ans: Salesforce automation focuses on tracking sales team behavior and analyzing performance, while CRM encompasses changes in customer behavior to enhance their experience.
+Ans: Salesforce QA automation focuses on tracking sales team behavior and analyzing performance, while CRM encompasses changes in customer behavior to enhance their experience.

 Q2.
 What defines Salesforce DevOps?